 Can a Gaming Laptop be used as an Everyday Laptop?

-Gaming laptops make for incredible everyday laptops.
+Gaming laptops make for incredible everyday laptops if they are cared for properly.
 They have overhauled performance parts that destroy daily tasks.
 Loading screens and boot-up time will be massively improved, and the display will usually be a lot better than the ones you get in normal laptops.

 The only places where a gaming laptop might suffer is in the portability and battery life category.
 Every gaming laptop has a battery issue, and to fit the important parts like your graphics and RAM, gaming laptops are usually a lot heavier.